IPwe’s AI-Based Valuation Methodology

 3. Income—based approach*

-IPwe’s core innovation comes from pre-aggregating cleaned & normalised data in the model so as the only input parameter required to carry out the valuation is the target patent number.
+IPwe’s core innovation comes from pre-aggregating cleaned and normalised data in the model so that the only input parameter required to carry out the valuation is the target patent number.
 This results in a previously unattainable level of accuracy in valuation for a process that usually takes significant time and triggers high discovery costs.